 Inuktitut is the name for a group of Inuit languages which are spoken across much of the northern parts of Canada including Newfoundland, Quebec and northeastern Manitoba.
-Inuktitut is recognized as an official language in Nunavut and the Northwest Territories. wintranslation is proud to offer Inuktitut into English and English into Inuktitut translation services.
+Inuktitut is recognized as an official language in Nunavut and the Northwest Territories.
+The Government of Nunavut uses the term Inuktut to represent all Inuit languages and dialects spoken in Nunavut. wintranslation is proud to offer Inuktitut into English and English into Inuktitut translation services.

 Although there are no official designations or boundaries, there are many different recognized dialects of Inuktitut based upon certain geographical areas.
 In most cases an Inuit person from one area could understand the Inuktitut language spoken by someone from another area, however there are differences in terminology which should be taken into consideration when translating from English into Inuktitut.

 There is a specific distinction between Inuit and Inuktitut, and many confuse the two.
 Inuit refers to the entire collection of languages spoken by and unique dialects spoken by Northern Canadian Indigenous communities, while Inuktitut is one of the more popular dialects, spoken by over 34,000 speakers.
 Although it is considered an endangered language, there are many government documents that are regularly published in both English and Inukitut.

 - Uqšuqtuuq (Gjoa Haven)

 - Kangiqłiniq (Rankin Inlet)